honeypot crypto scam

 Conclusion

-Stay vigilant, and remember: if it sounds too good to be true, it probably is.
+If it sounds too good to be true, it almost certainly is.

 FAQ